Back to All Case Studies

 Deal Completion Trigger

-When a deal is marked closed in the CRM, the system triggers a structured intake process.
+When a deal is marked Closed Won in the CRM, the system immediately triggers a structured intake request to the responsible sales representative.

-Sales representatives complete a standardized intake form capturing project scope, deliverables, and client expectations.
+Sales representatives complete a standardized form capturing project scope, deliverables, data sources, timeline constraints, client stakeholders, and known risks.
+Required fields cannot be skipped.

 Delivery Team Notification